jonathanekim/jonathanekim.github.io/_portfolio/2013/Emmaus-Road/portfolio.md

 categories: graphic-design ui-design web-development
 ---

+I designed the name, branding, and website for a local church (KCCE, Korean Church at Cornell English).
+I also developed a website for the church.

 ## Branding

-I designed a logo for Emmaus Road, a local church.
+I designed a new name and logo for the church, naming it "Emmaus Road".
 Initial iterations of the logo symbolized roads, but then I thought of an unique "heart on fire" design.
 The burning heart referenced [Luke 24:32](https://www.biblegateway.com/passage/?search=Luke+24%3A13-35&version=ESV):

 > "Did not our hearts burn within us while he talked to us on the [Emmaus] road, while he opened to us the Scriptures?"